leikind/cryppo_ex/README.md

 # CryppoEx

 CryppoEx is a cryptographic library that enables you to encrypt and decrypt data.
-CryppoEx combines very different ciphers under one simplified API and a set of serialization formats.
+CryppoEx combines very different ciphers under one simplified API, and a set of serialization formats.

 CryppoEx is an Elixir port of [Cryppo in Ruby](https://github.com/Meeco/cryppo) and [Cryppo-js](https://github.com/Meeco/cryppo-js) used for [the Meeco platform](https://dev.meeco.me/).